Ringo Starr was The Beatles’ drummer and occasional singer. He was the oldest member and the last to join the band.

 Revolution In The Head

 He became the central character in the films Help! and Yellow Submarine – which were a testament to his popularity as a band member.
-A Hard Day's Night, too, showed his natural ability as an actor, though he subsequently downplayed his performance, claiming he was hungover on the shoot.
+A Hard Day’s Night, too, showed his natural ability as an actor, though he subsequently downplayed his performance, claiming he was hungover while shooting his solo scenes.